Research & Development (R&D) Tax Credit for Small Business Explained

 3. Technological in nature.
 A company taking the credit must use a process of experimentation that relies on the so-called “hard sciences,” which include biology, chemistry, computer science, engineering, and physics.

 4. Qualified purpose.
-A company taking the credit must conduct research, the purpose of which is to create a new or improved product or process, to increase its function, performance, quality, or reliability.
+A company taking credit must conduct research, the purpose of which is to create a new or improved product or process, or to enhance its function, performance, quality, or reliability.

-In our experience at CMP, it is not uncommon for businesses who don’t consider themselves to be innovators to apply this test to what they do and discover that they are eligible for the R&D credit.
+In our experience at CMP, it is not uncommon for businesses that don’t consider themselves innovators to apply this test to their activities and discover that they are eligible for the R&D credit.
 In other words, don’t assume that you aren’t eligible without looking at your activities through the proper lens as defined in the tax code.

 What Qualified Research Expenses Apply to the R&D Tax Credit?